Kangongo

-Kangongo (1.093 m above sea level) is a settlement on the Eastern banks of the Okavango River in the Kavango East Region, Namibia, 156 km east of Rundu along the Trans-Caprivi Highway.
+Kangongo (1.093 m above sea level) is a settlement on the Eastern banks of the Kavango River in the Kavango East Region, Namibia, 156 km east of Rundu along the Trans-Caprivi Highway.
 Kangongo has a population of about 5000 inhabitants.

+Kangongo is the main village and surrounded by various hamlets such as Shadithiki to the northeast, Tjwatama and Shandhimbo to the southeast, Ndarata in the centre, Shakashondo to the west and Sharukuya to the northwest, Teya in the south centre, and Sharuhenga in the far south.

 History

-The easternmost kingdom of the five Kavango domains, Hambukushu, is deeply entwined with the rich history of Kangongo.
-Though there are plenty of prospects in labor, forestry, and agriculture, Kangongo has seen little investment since Namibia won independence in 1990, despite its historical significance.
-The hamlets that encircle the main village each provide something unique to the rich cultural fabric of Kangongo.
-Among them are the following: Ndarata in the center; Shakashondo to the west; Teya in the South Center; Sharuhenga in the Far South; Shadithiki to the northeast; Tjwatama and Shandhimbo to the southeast; and Sharukuya to the northwest.
-Roman Catholic missionaries created the groundwork for the village's educational system when they founded the first primary school, which is housed in a historic structure that is still in use today.
-Furthermore, Kangongo was an important hub for contract laborers heading to South African mines; these laborers were hired from different villages and left Kangongo to travel through Botswana to South Africa.
+The history of Kangongo is closely linked with the history of the Hambukushu people, the easternmost of the five kingdoms of the Kavango people.

+The first primary school was established by the Roman Catholic missionaries and the historic building still stands where the school was housed.
+Kangongo also had a station for contract workers in South African mines.
+These workers were recruited from various villages and came to South Africa via Botswana from Kangongo.

 Economy

-Compared to many other Villages in Namibia, Kangongo is still underdeveloped.
-Like many Villages in Northern Namibia, Kangongo lacks infrastructure and basic services.
-The economy of Kangongo is characterized by subsistence farmers, with very little general services i.e. school, a small clinic and three shops.
+The economy of Kangongo is characterized by subsistence farming, with little general services i.e. school, a small clinic and three shops.

-The village boasts a stones Crusher as a primary source of employment opportunities in the village.
+A stone crusher is a primary source of employment opportunities in the village.
 The crusher is currently owned by CrushCo Namibia (Pty) Ltd. Kangongo also has a fish farm run by a cooperative comprises members drawn from the Kangongo community.
 At present the fish farm needs re-investment in terms of infrastructure and capital for it to operate optimally.